 After more than a year of closure as a result of the pandemic, a music foundation in Merton has reopened its doors to schoolchildren.

-Merton Music Foundation (MMF), which recently celebrated its 30th birthday, has now resumed in-person lessons and band rehearsals at its new music centre in Wimbledon.
+Merton Music Foundation (MMF), which recently celebrated its 30th birthday, has now resumed in-person lessons and band rehearsals at its new music centre at Merton Abbey Primary School in Wimbledon.

 MMF works with primary and secondary schools in the borough to inspire young people as young as six years old to explore music and continue developing their talents up until the age of 18.